Skip to content

 Usage Guide

 Comprehensive reference for using Fakt-generated fakes in your tests.
-This guide covers everything from basic patterns to advanced features like coroutines, generics, and call tracking.
+This guide covers everything from basic patterns to advanced features like coroutines, generics, and call history.

 Quick Start